Celebrating New Year with “Sticky Cake”

-In America homonyms are language oddities that spark interest only as intellectual curiosities.
+In America homophones are language oddities that spark interest only as intellectual curiosities.
 But in Chinese culture they play a very large role in everyday and holiday symbols.
-Perhaps this is because there are so many homonyms in the Chinese language.
-So it is that many food traditions during Chinese New Year are connected to play on homonyms.
+Perhaps this is because there are so many homophones in the Chinese language.
+So it is that many food traditions during Chinese New Year are connected to play on homophones.
 One such food symbol is the Chinese New Year cake known as “nian gao” (年糕) in Mandarin.

 This is how many sticky food items came to be known as New Year cakes.
 Just like many Chinese dishes, New Year cakes developed regional variations over time.
-But two main types of sticky cakes are common and they are plain and sweet.
-The plain New Year cake is popular around the Yangtze River delta region, and is generally made into a hard dry cake.
-It is commonly sliced into thin pieces like pasta before being stir-fried with meat and vegetables, or made into soup.
+But two main types of sticky cakes are common: plain and sweet.
+The plain New Year cake is popular around the Yangtze River delta region.
+It is made into a hard dry cake then sliced into thin pieces like pasta before being stir-fried with meat and vegetables, or made into soup.
 The sweet variety on the other hand is consumed all over the country.
-However they are generally made with white sugar in the north and brown sugar in the south.
+They are generally made with white sugar in the north and brown sugar in the south.

 To create the stickiness all New Year cakes are made with glutinous rice flour as the main ingredient.
 Although sometime regular rice flour is added to reduce the stickiness.
 I like mine sticky so I usually only use glutinous rice flour.
 The recipe I want to share with you today is for a sweet New Year cake with brown sugar.
 I like to use Chinese brown sugar that is like rock sugar.
 It has a very pleasant slightly caramelized flavor.
 However, you can always substitute regular brown sugar.

-The sweet New Year cake is most commonly served fried in a light egg batter, making it slightly crunchy on the outside and very sticky inside.
+The sweet New Year cake is almost always served fried in a light egg batter, making it slightly crunchy on the outside and very sticky inside.
 I’d suggest serving it with a cup of good hot Chinese tea to help counteract the stickiness.
 Happy New Year!

 -